patfeng/physicsuptonewton/react-frontend/README.md

-# Physics Before Newton - React Frontend
+# Physics Up To Newton - React Frontend

-This is a React-based frontend for the Physics Before Newton proof analyzer application.
-It provides an interactive visualization of mathematical and physics proofs that could have been understood before Newton's time.
+This is a React-based frontend for the Physics Up To Newton proof analyzer application.
+It provides an interactive visualization of mathematical and physics proofs that could have been understood during Newton's time.

 ## Features